DavidSpriggs/arcgis-exb-project/README.md

 ```shell
 git init
 ```

+The docker compose file is defaulted to use the current version of Experience Builder `1.13`.
+If you need an older version, edit line 4 to reflect the version you need.
+To see the available prebuilt versions, visit [docker hub](https://hub.docker.com/r/dspriggs/arcgis-exb/tags).

 You are now ready to make commits and push them to your source control when ready.

 # Copy the client